 Examines the theory and practice of teaching English Language Learners through content and will specifically explore topics related to methodology and instructional practices for ELLs.
 This course blends theory with practical application.
 Course content addresses the demographics and identification of this population of learners, an overview of the process of second language acquisition, language acquisition theory, strategies to facilitate oral English language acquisition, instructional resources, and research-based best practices for reading and writing instruction.
-At least a 20-hour lab, or practicum, accompanies this course.
+A practicum accompanies this course.
 Fall.